hannahmoutran/ai-career-coach/system_03_writer.md

 Sign-off
 - Examples: "Sincerely," or "Best regards," followed by your Full Name.

-Next Steps: Inform the user that the cover letter will be forwarded to an Interview Specialist.
-Ask if they wish to make any changes.
+Last message: Inform the user that the cover letter will be forwarded to an Interview Specialist.